INDIGENOUS CULTURES

-The geographic places we now know as Port Townsend and Jefferson County have a rich history characterized by thousands of years of Indigenous settlement.
+The geographic places we now know as Port Townsend and Jefferson County have a deep connection to indigenous cultures characterized by thousands of years of Indigenous settlement.
 It’s important to learn directly from tribal communities about the rich and diverse histories as well as contemporary identities of Native peoples in this place.

 The Hoh Tribe